-Mediators appointed under this program are experienced attorneys.
+Mediators appointed under this program are experienced lawyers, including retired judges.
 They have specific training or experience in mediation and are prepared to offer prompt service.
 The AAA makes every effort to appoint mediators who are acceptable to both parties.
 Upon the objection of either party, the AAA will replace a mediator.